 Depending on the account and the bank that you choose, you can even get tax benefits, mostly when you are considered a resident of South Korea.

-Banking as a foreigner – Opening a bank account in South Korea is very easy, whether it is for a resident or a foreigner.
-There are around 19 banks in South Korea, out of which, 4 banks control 70% of the banking industry.
-These are
+Opening a bank account in South Korea can be very easy, whether it is for a resident or a foreigner.
+There are currently around 20 domestic banks in South Korea out of which four banks control majority of the banking industry.
+These four are:

 - Kookmin Bank